By Carole Howard | PREVIEW Columnist, and the library staff

 Books on CD

-Many thanks to John and Teresa Huft for their generous donation and to our anonymous donors for their materials donations.
+Many thanks to Joanne and Victor Lucariello for their generous monetary donation.
+We also are grateful to our anonymous donors for their materials donations.

-For more information on library books, services and programs — and to reserve books, e-books, CDs and DVDs from the comfort of your home — please visit our website at pagosalibrary.org.
+For more information on library books, services and programs — and to reserve books, e-books, books on CD and DVDs from the comfort of your home — please visit our website at https://pagosalibrary.org.